-- Supported BPU-led initiatives through presentation content and providing leads for events and speaking requests to the BPU. - Served on the EE Transition Marketing Working Group to assist in the planning and messaging of the program transition including the creation of the informational Transition Landing Page, frequently asked questions, presentation slides, and content for the EE Working Group Orientation Meetings and the EE Committee Meetings. - Created a specialized GIS application for the Transition Landing Page to assist customers and contractors to find the gas and utility provider for any entered address.
+- Supported BPU-led initiatives through presentation content, providing leads for events to attend and facilitating speaking requests to the BPU. - Served on the EE Transition Marketing Working Group that planned and developed messaging for the program transition.
+Work included updates to the Transition Landing Page images, frequently asked questions, webpage banners, presentation slides, and content for the EE Stakeholder Committee Meetings. - Created a collaboration matrix for coordinating municipal outreach with Sustainable Jersey and the BPU.